3stefani/PassGen/README.md

 # PassGen
-Secure password generator, including characters, digits and punctuation, based on the character length specified by the user.

-##Secure Password Generator

 This is a simple Python script for generating secure, random passwords.
 It combines letters, numbers, and special characters to ensure strong password creation.